-It is often difficult for Ex-Christadelphians to come to terms with the fact that they were fooled into a religious delusion during their time spent in the Christadelphian religion.
+It is often difficult for Ex-Christadelphians to come to terms with the fact that they were fooled into an absurd religious delusion during their time spent in the Christadelphian religion.

 I have found that a greater understanding of the psychological mechanisms that generated our delusion helps to ease the pain of wasted years in the Christadelphians and the shame that we Ex-Christadelphians feel that we once believed those things.

 In previous articles I have described the psychological mechanisms of Confirmation Bias and Fideism which can lead to Christadelphianism.
 See also my article on Why People Become Christadelphians.
 I now want to explain another powerful reason why humans are taken in by a delusion such as Christadelphianism.

 Apophenia is the spontaneous perception of connections and meaningfulness of unrelated phenomena.
 The term is attributed to Klaus Conrad by Peter Brugger, who defined it as the "unmotivated seeing of connections" accompanied by a "specific experience of an abnormal meaningfulness", but it has come to represent the human tendency to seek patterns in random information in general, such as with gambling, paranormal phenomena and religions like Christadelphianism.